johnreiley/city_builder/ProjectCaptureDoc.md

 #### Source of Inputs
 The CSV file can be found here: https://github.com/byuitechops/training-city-organizer/blob/master/citiesData.csv.
+(the file name will be the 3rd argv parameter.)
 <!-- Paragraph of how to get inputs.
 From who?
 From where: Slack, email, server...?
 This also includes user selected options at runtime.
 How will we know what options to select?
 For example, in conversion tool, you'd follow the values on the Trello Board.
 It would also include the steps to get access to the information you need, such as getting added to a Trello Board, or access to a server.

 -----